 5. Do what challenges you.
 To thrive, step outside your comfort zone.
 An easy life may sound appealing.
 But it’ll get boring quickly.
 I have found that the happiest individuals are the ones who always seem to be challenging themselves.
 If you listen to world-class athletes and other top performers, you’ll hear them talk about the process.
 They enjoy the preparation and the struggle just as much as they enjoy accomplishing their goals.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Starting Young, That Extra Step and Keeping It Going.
+Ross’s previous articles include Starting Young, That Extra Step and Keeping It Going.
 Follow Ross on Twitter @RossVMenke.